Accomplished, determined, courageous and enterprising.

 Specifically, the field of digital marketing is so dynamic that only the recent certifications will impress the recruiter.

-Highlight the important information like name of the certification.
+Highlight important information like name of the certification and use separators for placement of date and name of the certification.

-It is important to describe the certifying authority in this section as mentioned in the image above.
+It is important to mention the certifying authority in this section as mentioned in the image above.

 By giving the name of the certifying authority, you give a lot of weight to the otherwise generic certification.